amrelhusseiny/amrelhusseiny.github.io/content/blog/004_linux_0001_understanding_linux_networking/004_linux_0001_understanding_linux_networking_part_1.md

 ```
 Each interrupt (Hardware Interrupt) is identified by a __vector__ which is a one byte identifier, ranging 0-255, from 0-31 are what are called Exceptions (Non-Maskable) interrupts, range 32-47 are maskable interrupts, from 48 to 255 are allocated to Software interrupts (SoftIRQ).

+Quickly, there are 3 types of Hardware interrupts you will face in the output above, MSI-X, MSI, and legacy IRQs, in a brief MSI stands for Message Signaled Interrupts which replaces the old way of handling interrupt using single pysical pin in the CPU socket for each device.
+You can read about MSI and other types of hardware interrupts here https://en.wikipedia.org/wiki/Message_Signaled_Interrupts.
-For more info about Hardware interrupts, check [this great paper "Linux Interrupts : The basic concepts"](https://www.cs.montana.edu/courses/spring2005/518/Hypertextbook/jim/media/interrupts_on_linux.pdf)
+Also for more info about Hardware interrupts, check [this great paper "Linux Interrupts : The basic concepts"](https://www.cs.montana.edu/courses/spring2005/518/Hypertextbook/jim/media/interrupts_on_linux.pdf).

 - **Bottom-Half Interrupts (Software Interrupt)** :
 SoftIRQs runs a queue per CPU, you can find them in the ps output, formated as \[ksoftiqd/CPU_Number\], these queues polls the device driver for processing traffic, instead of device (NIC) hardware interrupting the CPU each time it recieves traffic, you can see recieve and transmission queues :